amgarton47/CS62data-structures/Git/project/README.md

 2. each team member will *clone* local copies and create new personal branches.
 3. one team member will go back to the *master* branch, and make changes (that will not be reflected in the new branches).
-4. each team members will, in their personal branches, create some new files, and make changes to one of the original files.
+4. each team member will, in their personal branches, create some new files, and make changes to one of the original files.
 5. each team member will merge their personal branches back into the master branch.